chomutovskij/portfolio-service/README.md

     │           └── conf.yml
     ```
     * build.gradle - configures the project with needed dependencies and applies the `gradle-conjure` and `application plugins`, so we can run the server locally or in IDE.
-    * src/main/java - source classes for the dropwizard application. e.g. RecipeBookResource.java class `implements` the generated Jersey interface.
+    * src/main/java - source classes for the dropwizard application. e.g. `DateResource.java` class `implements` the generated Jersey interface.
     * test/main/java - test source classes for simple integration tests that uses generated jersey interface for client interaction.
     * var/conf/conf.yml - the dropwizard application configuration yml file